ctohm/edge-resizer/docs/resizing_and_cropping.md

 ## 🔳 Resize, Crop, Align

-Edge-Resizer was conceived as a thumbnail generation tool (more like, a middleware to harness the power of those tools)
+Edge-Resizer was conceived as a nice-url middleware to harness dinamically generated thumbnails.
+Pass w to request a specific width,

 Pass w, h